Itsfitts/AppCoder/README.md

         *   Tap the **🔵 blue plus (+) button**.
         *   Enter an **App Name**, a **simple App Description** (keep it simple for now more complex apps will be possible in the future), paste your **Gemini API Key** and press "Generate & Modify App".
     *   After code generation by the LLM, press **continue to build**.
-    *   When installing your *generated app*, you might need to **expand the installation prompt to find and select "Install anyway"**.
+    *   When installing your *generated app*, you might need to **expand the installation popup to find and select "Install anyway"**.

 ---